Part of Real Estate Syndication: The Passive Investors Guide

 What is LP and GP?

 Private equity real estate transactions tied to funds and syndications are structured using two rules for its members, a general partner (GP) and a limited partner (LP).
 You can describe these roles as being both opposite and complementary.
+The formal definition of what a GP means in finance sits in partnership law.

 The GP is the driving force of property investment.
 The general partner handles all aspects of managing properties, performing due diligence, underwriting, serving tenants, managing partnership tax obligations, and paying out cash distributions.
 They also take on most of the liability associated with a partnership.
 There are also benefits to being a general partner, like earning a management fee and carried interest.
 Of course, when interacting with investors, financers, clients, or the IRS, general partners are also the face of a partnership.